questdb/.github/profile/README.md

 # 🌟 About us

-Hi! 👋 We're the team behind QuestDB, a high-performance open-source time series database.
+Hi! 👋 We're the team behind QuestDB, the high-performance open-source time series database.
 The entire code base of QuestDB was built from the ground up in Java and C++, with no dependencies, and is 100% free from garbage collection.

 <p align="center">
   <a href=""><img src="https://static.slab.com/prod/uploads/0tkl9ybv/posts/images/Gc4RnzPAgNMN5oX6OEv8Xz7F.png" alt="questdb"/></a>